bjerkio/how/documents/time-tracking.md

 All Bjerk employees are required to track their time.
 This includes all full-time employees, part-time employees, and contractors.
-Time tracking should be done continously, but must be done within 48 hours of work being done.
+Time tracking should be done continuously, and always done within 48 hours of the work being done.

 You are responsible for making sure that your time is tracked correctly.